 Tigerfish is another well-known transcription company that will consider hire beginners, and they have been around for a long time.
-They pay 3 to 4 cents per line transcribed and you do have to download and transcribe some audio files for them before you can be considered, which will involve downloading the Express Scribe software (free).
+They pay 3 to 4 cents per line transcribed and you must download and transcribe some audio files as a test, which will involve downloading the Express Scribe software (free).

 #6 – Daily Transcription

-This company claims to always be on the lookout for either skilled or novice transcribers.
+This company claims they’re always on the lookout for either skilled or novice transcribers.
 You can work full- or part-time for this company, and they prefer if you can be “on call” since assignments come and go.
 They are not able to guarantee you’ll have a set amount of work each week.
-They will want to see your resume and you do have to take a transcription test prior to being allowed to accept work.
+They require a resume and transcription testing is mandatory for all applicants.

 #7 – 1-888-Type-It-Up

 This company does not require past experience, but they prefer it.
 However, it says plainly on their FAQ page that they are willing to give anyone who can pass their transcription test a chance.
 They also claim they try to pay fairly and that most transcribers earn between $36 to $180 per audio hour.
 You will receive your pay twice monthly via Paypal.

 A few other places worthy of mention for finding transcription work for newbies are Amazon mTurk and Upwork are a few other places to try.
 Please keep in mind that finding transcription work on these sites is not a guarantee and the rate you’ll be working for will vary depending on the client.

 Amazon MTurk offers a great way to “practice” transcription without having to actually apply to a specific company.
 If you have an account, you can try some easy transcription HITs on there just to get a feel for how it works.
 SpeechInk is one requester on MTurk that often puts transcription HITs up.
 You can also just type “transcription” into the search bar on MTurk to find other companies with transcription HITs.